Animal Care at ESF

 The ESF IACUC has the responsibility for implementing the College's overall Program for Animal Welfare.
 The IACUC's membership and activities are designed to meet or exceed all federal, state, and local regulations/guidelines, as well as those stemming from granting agencies.

 The IACUC has the obligation to prospectively review all uses of living vertebrate animals on campus for teaching and field research.
 Thereafter, the IACUC monitors all animals on campus to insure that they receive the highest standard of care.
 In addition, the IACUC makes recommendations regarding capture, immobilization, anesthetization, handling and treatment of animal research subjects of field studies.

 Please follow the links provided on the left to learn more about our committee's policies and practices.
 College personnel involved in the use of living vertebrate animals are obligated to be familiar with all pertinent regulations and to conform with all applicable rules.

 Please follow the link above to download a copy of our IACUC protocol form.
-The Animal Care Resources page has links to several useful guides that will help with the application.
+The Animal Care Resources has links to several useful guides that will help with the application.
 In particular, applicants need to consider the USDA Pain Levels categories in their protocol.
 Prospective users are encouraged to consult with Christopher Whipps (IACUC Chair) for assistance in preparing the application and in navigating the review process.
 He can be reached at 315-470-4762 or at email@example.com.

 Training sessions are conducted periodically by the IACUC chair and as past of seminar classes.
-CITI training online is required for all inverstigators.
+CITI training online is required for all investigators.
 See training link.
 Project specific training will be determined on a protocol to protocol basis.

-December 20 - if necessary
+- December - if necessary